OhLordGOAT/portfolio_f3nris/README.md

 - [] better display for the contact section
 - [] new navigation
 - [] new background and design for the entire portfolio
+- [] create an english version of my portfolio